awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-kinesis-analytics-sql.md

 # Step 5: Run a SQL Query<a name="event-publishing-kinesis-analytics-sql"></a>

-Now that you have created an Amazon Kinesis Data Analytics application and configured it to use your Amazon Kinesis Firehose delivery stream as its source, you can query the email sending event data that the Kinesis Firehose delivery stream receives\.
+Now that you have created an Amazon Kinesis Data Analytics application and configured it to use your Amazon Kinesis Data Firehose delivery stream as its source, you can query the email sending event data that the Kinesis Data Firehose delivery stream receives\.

 This topic shows how to run a SQL query on the email sending event data\.